Variables and Assignment#

 4

 This is called tuple unpacking (discussed further in the Tuples chapter).
-A particularly elegant use is swapping two values without a temporary variable:
+A particularly elegant use is swapping two values without a temporary variable.
+Run it to see the values exchange:

 >>> a, b = 10, 20